 Facing the closure of its plants, Coke improved its manufacturing process to use less water.
 By 2015, the company needed only two liters of water per liter of soda.
 The company reported using 149 billion liters of water that year, and of that amount, “146 billion liters were treated and returned.”
 Coke didn’t stop there, though; the company announced its plan to replenish all the fresh water it uses by the year 2020.

 The leaders at Coke rose to the challenge of a changing business model and came out the other side as both a more successful company and a more environmentally conscious one.
-You can learn the skills and strategies used by management in similar situations by earning an online bachelor’s degree in business management.
+You can learn the skills and strategies used by management in similar situations by earning an online bachelor’s degree in business administration.
 These programs are designed to prepare you to succeed in today’s competitive workforce.
 The Bachelor of Arts in Business Administration – Management from Illinois College blends a liberal arts education with cutting-edge business practices to prepare you to solve complex problems.
 Our degree will teach you to think critically, write and speak effectively, work in teams and successfully solve complex problems.
 Additionally, you’ll study key topics like economics, accounting and strategic management.